|Component||Core & Setup|

-The incorporation of Historic Data Views, for Capacity Management, requieres querying the filesystem usage of all host in a given time window.
+The incorporation of Historic Data Views, for Capacity Management, requires querying the filesystem usage of all host in a given time window.
 It becomes prohibitive expensive to do such request since first every service is queried for its mount point name and then every RRD is individually queried again for the mount point name data.

 In this werk we provide a migration script that would edit all meta data files describing the RRDs that receive output from all our supported filesystem checks.
-It will also set a flag in your config so that Filesystem check plug-ins start delivering usage perfomance data under the static name of fs_used.
+It will also set a flag in your config so that Filesystem check plug-ins start delivering usage performance data under the static name of fs_used.

 You are advised to do a backup of your RRD files and journal files before performing the migration and your Checkmk instance needs to be stopped during the migration.